-- Pour into prepared 9x13 dish and spread evenly.
+- Pour into prepared 9×13 dish and spread evenly.

 - Take the pre-baked biscuits and place them on top of the casserole with the baked side down and the raw side up.

-- Place the butter in a small microwaveable dish along with the garlic powder.
+- Place 2 tablespoons butter in a small microwaveable dish along with the garlic powder.
 Microwave until melted (30 second intervals, covered).

 - Pour the melted butter over the top of the biscuits.

-- Place the casserole in the oven and bake for 10-12 minutes or until the biscuits are golden brown.
+- Place the casserole in the oven and bake for 10-12 minutes then tent with foil and bake another 10-12 minutes.